am20dipi/JS-advanced-concepts/JS-FOUNDATION/HiddenClasses.md

 Since the use of dictionaries to find the location of object properties in memory is so inefficient, V8 uses a different method instead: hidden classes.

 * Keep in mind that V8 attaches a hidden class to each and every object, and the purpose of the hidden classes is to optimize property access time.

+`
+function Animal(x, y){
+    this.x = x
+    this.y = y
+}

+const obj1 = new Animal(1, 2)
+const obj2 = new Animal(3, 4)

+obj1.a = 30
+`

+Introducing new properties on an instance of an object deoptimizes our code -- instead of declaring properties in the constructor -- because the hidden class is created for that instance and must be changed and refers back to the original class.